9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     If an algebraic data type has multiple alternatives, we can think of it as similar to a `union` in C or C++.
-A big difference between the two is that a union doesn\'t tell us which alternative is actually present; we have to explicitly and manually track which alternative we\'re using, usually in another field of an enclosing struct.
+A big difference between the two is that a union doesn't tell us which alternative is actually present; we have to explicitly and manually track which alternative we're using, usually in another field of an enclosing struct.
 This means that unions can be sources of nasty bugs, where our notion of which alternative we should be using is incorrect.